The Inquisition Tribunal: The auto-da-fé

 The auto-da-fé, like the one shown in the Inquisition Tribunal, was used to publicly shame and break an accused heretic.
 The victim had often been tortured beforehand until they confessed to the crimes of which they had been accused.
 The accuser(s) and witnesses against the "heretic" were kept secret from the accused until the public shaming.

 The attire that the accused was forced to wear during the auto da fé more often than not signified the crime and punishment.
 The victim was made to wear a coroza, a tall conical hat.
-If a victim was to be burnt at the stake, the sleeveless vest known as sambenito had flames emblazoned on it against a black background.
+If a victim was to be burnt at the stake, the sleeveless vest known as sanbenito had flames emblazoned on it against a black background.
 Often these garments also noted the victim’s name, social status, supposed crime against the Church, and the date of conviction.